-Seabrook was founded in 1974 by Jerry and Peg Diehl, who have both since passed away.
-Their son, Ed, became President in 1989 and continues to uphold their mission today.
-Here is our story.
+Seabrook was founded in 1974 by Jerry and Peg Diehl, who have both since passed.
+Their son, Ed, was President from 1989-2020.
+Seabrook continues to uphold their mission today.
+Here is their story:

 After years of pain, confusion and fear, Jerry came reluctantly to Alcoholics Anonymous (AA).
 He had reached a bottom that only a few short years before he could not have been imagined.
 The year was 1968 and his wife, Peg, was making heartbreaking plans to take the four boys and leave Ocean City, NJ, to return to the support of family in Philadelphia.
 Conflict reigned supreme.
 Jerry loved Peg and the kids, but love alone wouldn’t make him stop drinking.